 With the hours you will be working and the distance you will have to travel, there is practically no time or desire to travel that far out into the city to meet new people.
 You will be out of energy and the fact that you will not be getting paid does not help things.

-How safe do you actually feel with travelling to a different country, to a place you have never been, and living with people you have never met.
+How safe do you actually feel with traveling to a different country, to a place you have never been, and living with people you have never met.
 The internet is a scary place where anyone can be on the other side of the screen.

 You really do not know what you are getting into when going abroad to work for accommodation.
 Is it safe being in the middle of nowhere?
 Not when you are on a budget and don’t have the money to make a quick escape.
 Apart from this, you are also sharing a house with these people.
 That can be daunting in itself.